Detecting, Treating and Preventing Skin Cancer

 Malignant melanoma is the most dangerous and life-threatening skin cancer of all killing nearly 7,000 Americans each year.
 MM has a great potential to spread to other parts of the body.
 Certain moles have the tendency to change their appearance and turn into MM.
 Because of its severity, it is important that MM is detected as early as possible to increase the survival rates.

 First Warning Signs of a Malignant Melanoma

 Melanoma masquerades as innocent skin growths or moles.
 They can look like a mole, bump or growth on the skin.
 It can appear anywhere on the body.
-In Mission Viejo and Orange County men, melanoma is found most often on the chest, stomach or back, and in women it is found most often on the legs.
+In Orange County men, melanoma is found most often on the chest, stomach or back, and in women it is found most often on the legs.
 Beware of any development of a multicolored mole with jagged uneven borders or any other change in size, shape or color.
 Unlike the other skin cancers, these can occur on any part to the body.

 Non Cancerous and Precancerous Lesions

 Sometimes there are abnormal skin areas and lesions that are not yet skin cancer.
 Since these skin lesions have the potential to turn into skin cancer, they are called precancerous lesions.
 This precancerous condition is called Actinic Keratosis.

 Actinic Keratosis (AK)

 Actinic keratosis is a precancerous skin disease that is often associated with Squamous cell carcinoma.
 It nearly always occurs in areas that are frequently exposed to the sun.
 Actinic keratosis looks like a harmless rough scaly skin patch, but it can turn into skin cancer.
 This is why it is important to pay attention to your skin and treat actinic keratosis so that it does not turn into cancer.